-Why has our Catholic faith grown, beginning in Palestine, and growing worldwide for 2000 years?
+Why has our Catholic faith grown worldwide for 2000 years, beginning in Palestine, and still growing in other parts of the world?
 Because God’s good people didn’t keep the faith to themselves.
-Before we can expand and grow, welcoming others to our faith, they must know how much we love each other in Jesus, what we are willing to sacrifice for him.
+Before we can expand and grow, welcoming others to our faith, they must know how much we love each other in Jesus, what we are willing to sacrifice for Him.

 This is why are so many of our Catholic brothers and sisters leave us and attend Protestant churches?
-They welcome people into a community and family and do more than go to church on Sunday.
+They welcome people into a family and do more than go to church on Sunday.
 They create activities to become friends and stay friends.
 People need family bonds today.
 According to Gallop study, the breakdown of family has led to a breakdown of faith.

-We do have wonderful ministries where friendships are growing serving each other and Jesus.
+We do have wonderful ministries where friendships are growing and serve others and Jesus.
 For them, the church is a community.
-So, I challenge these ministries to start reaching out to other members and non-members to welcome them into our community.
+So, I challenge these ministries to start reaching out to other members and non-members to welcome them into our parish family.
 If you are not involved as much, think about where your passions lie.
 Call the office.
 We will get you connected.